Research shows men just as likely to edit and post photos as women on social media.

 Baby / newborn photos – men: 5%, women 8%

 “Culture changes alongside technology, and the results of our survey show that men care about their Internet presence just as much as women do,” says Jonathan Sposato, cofounder and CEO of PicMonkey.
 “People value the content they post online, and no matter what age group or gender, they should feel empowered to put their best self forward.”

 The survey was conducted online globally by PicMonkey in conjunction with LEWIS from March 27-April 3 among 2,020 adults across the world.
 The survey has a margin of error for the entire sample of plus or minus 2.07 and a 95% confidence level.

 Founded in 2012, PicMonkey Inc. is a browser-based photo editing website dedicated to fulfilling the world’s creative yearnings.
 PicMonkey.com offers basic editing all the way up to touch-up and advanced effects, with supafly fonts, graphics, and textures for graphics projects and crafts.
 Most of the site is free; premium effects bolt on as a monthly or annual subscription.
-The company is headquartered in Seattle, WA, with a regional office in New Zealand.
+The company is headquartered in Seattle, WA.
 For more information, visit picmonkey.com and picmonkey.com/blog.